ivaylo-g/ApiTaskFC/README.md

 ## Repository for the QA automation task

-UI Automation has done with Java 8 and Rest Assured
+API Automation Tests has done with Java 8 and Rest Assured

 ### Description
 It's a Maven project.
-Used 3rd party dependencies are Junit,Json,Hamcrest,Rest-Assured and the following versions:
+Used 3rd party libraries are Junit,Json,Hamcrest,Rest-Assured with the following versions:
 ``` bash
 Rest-Assured v2.9
 Junit v4.12